|Assessment Type||Assessment length / details||Proportion|

 2. Identify specimens to species level using a taxonomic key.

-3. Analyse phenotypic variation within and between populations, using multivariate statistics.
+3. Analyse variation within and between populations, using multivariate statistics.

-4. Analyse chromosomal and DNA sequence variation within and between populations, using appropriate laboratory methods.
+4. Analyse chromosomal and DNA sequence variation within and between populations

 5. Calculate indices of genetic diversity, fitness, inbreeding, population subdivision, etc., using simple mathematical formulae and/or appropriate computational methods.

-7. Solve problems in the fields of conservation, plant/animal breeding, fisheries management, public health, etc. by applying knowledge of population genetics.
+7. Solve conservation problems by applying knowledge of population genetics.

 8. Communicate results effectively, using appropriate media.

 The module will begin with a week-long residential field course, in which students will study variation in natural populations and gain skills in biological fieldwork.
 Specimens collected during the field course will be used in subsequent laboratory practicals and computer workshops.
-This will provide students with an overview of the entire process of population genetics research, from collection of material in the field, through preparation of chromosomes and DNA in the laboratory, to analysis of data using statistical and phylogenetic methods.
+This will provide students with an overview of the entire process of population genetics research, from collection of material in the field, through preparation of chromosomes and DNA in the laboratory, to analysis of data.